pieroproietti/penguins-eggs/README.md

 ## `eggs produce`

-livecd creation. (the penguin produce an egg)
+livecd creation.
+The system produce an egg

 ```
 USAGE